lafin/node-cloudfoundry-log-reader/Readme.md

-### Simple library for read log cloud foundry apps (only for version CF 182 and older)
+### Simple library for read logs applications in Cloud Foundry (Pivotal) instances (only for version CF 182 and older)
 ___

 ### Installation